-EDG: Installation and Intervention COMD 464 2 credits
+EDG: Installation and Intervention

 This course explores creative and innovative ways to engage graphics and conceptual ideas into three dimensional space.
 Students develop ideas about interaction with space by exploring our environment with a critical eye.
 Assignments encourage questioning of customary design tools through exploration of unconventional and multiple mediums, promote the development of urban interventions interrupting daily life, mediation of time and space, and shape immediate environment according to personal preferences.